Symptoms for Detecting Knee Replacement

 Partial Knee Replacement

 There are various kinds of knee joint replacement surgeries including bilateral knee replacement surgeries, total knee replacement, single knee replacement, unicompartmental knee replacement, kneecap replacement, and complex or revision knee replacement.

 Knee replacement surgery will last up to 2-3 hours.

 - An intravenous (IV) line may be started in your arm or hand & a urinary catheter is inserted.

 - The skin over the surgical site will be cleansed with an antiseptic solution.

 - An incision is made in the knee area.

-- Surgeon will then remove the damaged surfaces of the knee joint and resurface the knee joint with the prosthesis.
+- The surgeon will then remove the damaged surfaces of the knee joint and resurface the knee joint with the prosthesis.

 - The knee prosthesis is made up of metal and plastic.
 The most common type of artificial knee prosthesis is a cemented prosthesis.
 A cemented prosthesis attaches to the bone with surgical cement.

-- Prosthesis is mostly comprised of 3 components: the tibial component (to resurface the top of the tibia, or shin bone), the femoral [thigh bone] component (to resurface the end of the thighbone and the patellar component (to resurface the bottom of the kneecap that rubs against the thighbone).
+- The prosthesis is mostly comprised of 3 components: the tibial component (to resurface the top of the tibia or shin bone), the femoral [thigh bone] component (to resurface the end of the thighbone and the patellar component (to resurface the bottom of the kneecap that rubs against the thighbone).